 Beppu, Kyushu

-Nagomitsuki Ryokan (English) Reported to be able to make vegan meals if the reservation is made by a Japanese speaker.
+Nagomitsuki Ryokan Reported to be able to make vegan meals if the reservation is made by a Japanese speaker.
 Run by Soumonsha Hospitality.
-The “Dine” section of Nagomitsuki Ryokan’s English-language website states “At Soumonsha Hospitality, we take great delight in ensuring that even those with special dietary requirements or religious beliefs can have pleasantness in dining experience.
-Please inform us about your special considerations when making a booking in advance so that our dedicated team can respond to your needs,” so it seems certain they can handle English-language requests as well.
+Although the English-language Nagomitsuki Ryokan site seems to have disappeared, the “Dine” section previously stated “At Soumonsha Hospitality, we take great delight in ensuring that even those with special dietary requirements or religious beliefs can have pleasantness in dining experience.
+Please inform us about your special considerations when making a booking in advance so that our dedicated team can respond to your needs.”

 Yufuin, Kyushu

-Kirara (English) This Japanese ryokan is also run by Soumonsha Hospitality, which runs Nagomitsuki Ryokan in Beppu.
-The “Dine” section of Kirara’s English-language website states “At Soumonsha Hospitality, we take great delight in ensuring that even those with special dietary requirements or religious beliefs can have pleasantness in dining experience.
-Please inform us about your special considerations when making a booking in advance so that our dedicated team can respond to your needs,” so it seems certain they can handle English-language requests as well.
+Kirara This Japanese ryokan is also run by Soumonsha Hospitality, which runs Nagomitsuki Ryokan in Beppu.
+As with Nagomitsuki Ryokan, the English-language Kirara website seems to have disappeared, however, the “Dine” section of Kirara’s English-language website previously stated “At Soumonsha Hospitality, we take great delight in ensuring that even those with special dietary requirements or religious beliefs can have pleasantness in dining experience.
+Please inform us about your special considerations when making a booking in advance so that our dedicated team can respond to your needs.”

 Kurokawa Onsen, Kyushu